department-of-veterans-affairs/vets-website/content/pages/disability-benefits/claims-appeal.md

 ### What happens if I still disagree with the Board's decision?

-If you still disagree with the Board’s decision, you can:
+If you still disagree, you can:

   - File a new claim with your regional office, **or**
   - File a motion asking the Board to reconsider your appeal (there is no time limit to file this motion), **or**